-Cocaine Addiction: Risks, Treatment, and Recovery
+Cocaine Addiction: Symptoms, Effects and Treatment

 Cocaine is highly addictive due to its euphoric effects and can lead to severe physical and psychological dependence.
 Due to its addictive nature and associated health risks, cocaine is classified as a Schedule II controlled substance in the United States, meaning it has a high potential for abuse and dependence